ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 } NS_SWIFT_NAME(ScanzyBSBarcodeFormat);

 ```
-Note: to set the formats you only interested, although you can add ALL formats, it definitely would impact the performance.
+Note: Set only the formats you are interested in.
+You can add ALL formats, but it would impact performance.

 The ScanzyBarcodeOptions is defined as: